 \section{Abstract}

-The entanglement swapping protocol is analyzed in a relativistic setting, where shortly after the entanglement swapping is performed, a Bell violation measurement is performed.
-From an observer in the laboratory frame, a Bell violation is observed due to entanglement swapping taking place, but in a moving frame the order of the measurements is reversed, and a Bell violation is observed even though no entanglement is present.
-Although the measurement results are identical, the wavefunctions for the two frames are different--- one is entangled and the other is not.
-Furthermore, for boosts in a perpendicular direction, in the presence of decoherence, we show that a maximum Bell violation can occur across non-simultaneous points in time.
-This is a signature of entanglement that is spread across both space and time, showing both the non-local and non-simultaneous feature of entanglement.
+The entanglement swapping protocol is analyzed in a relativistic setting, where shortly after the entanglement swapping is performed, a Bell test is performed.
+For an observer in the laboratory frame, a Bell violation is observed between the qubits with the swapped entanglement.
+In a moving frame, the order of the measurements is reversed, and a Bell violation is observed even though the particles are not entangled, directly or indirectly, or at any point in time.
+Although the measurement results are identical, the wavefunctions for the two frames are starkly different --- one is entangled and the other is not.
+Furthermore, for boosts in a perpendicular direction, in the presence of decoherence, we show that the maximum Bell violation can occur across non-simultaneous points in time.
+This is a signature of entanglement that is spread across both space and time, showing both non-local and non-simultaneous aspects of entanglement.

-\paragraph*{Introduction}
+\section{Introduction}

 The nature of entanglement has always been a point of intrigue since the early days of quantum mechanics \cite{einstein1935can}.
 In the last few decades, advances in experimental techniques have been able to test directly the spooky action at a distance by demonstrating its effects at increasingly larger distances.
 Adapting terrestrial free-space methods \cite{ursin07,ma12}, entanglement distribution and quantum teleportation to distances over $ 1000 $ km have now been performed \cite{yin2017satellite,ren2017ground}, using space-based technology.
 Another fundamental test is to measure the bounds to the speed of influence due to entanglement \cite{salert2008,yin2013}.
 In such experiments it is advantageous to have widely separated and near-simultaneous measurements to ensure that the two events are outside of the light cone of influence of each other.
-This allows closing the locality loophole~\cite{pearle1970,clauser1974,handsteiner2017}, where conspiring parties may mimic results that are attributed to entanglement.
+This allows one to close the locality loophole~\cite{pearle1970,clauser1974,handsteiner2017}, where conspiring parties may mimic results that are attributed to entanglement.